tekknolagi/carp/README.md

 * CMP (): Pops the top two integers from the stack and checks if equal.
 0 means equal.
 Result will be pushed onto the stack.
 * MOV (rega, regb): Move value in rega to regb.
 * JZ (addr): Jumps to given absolute address if top of the stack is 0.
-* RJZ (diff): Adds differential to current EIP (relative jump) if top of the stack is 0.
+* RJZ (diff): Adds differential to current IP (relative jump) if top of the stack is 0.
 * JNZ (addr): Jumps to given absolute address if top of the stack is not 0.
-* RJNZ (diff): Adds differential to current EIP (relative jump) if top of the stack is not 0.
+* RJNZ (diff): Adds differential to current IP (relative jump) if top of the stack is not 0.
 * JMP (addr): Jumps to given absolute address.
-* RJMP (diff): Adds differential to current EIP (relative jump).
+* RJMP (diff): Adds differential to current IP (relative jump).
 * DBS (key, val): Sets data memory at key (string pointer) to given value.
 * DBG (key, reg): Gets value from data memory at key (string pointer) and dumps it into given register.
-* CALL (key, nargs): Save state and set EIP to value in data memory at key.
+* CALL (key, nargs): Save state and set IP to value in data memory at key.
 * RET (val): Push return value and load state.
 * PREG (reg): Prints contents of given register.
 * PTOP (): Peeks top of stack and prints top value.

 ## Registers

-* REG0 ...
-REG9: General purpose.
+* R0 ...
+R9: General purpose.
-* EAX, EBX, ECX, EDX, ERX: Used for ... something in the future.
+* AX, BX, CX, DX, RX: Used for ... something in the future.
 Just taking up space for now.
-* EIP: Instruction pointer.
+* IP: Instruction pointer.
 Used for keeping place in code, gotos, calling, etc.
-* ESP: Stack pointer.
+* SP: Stack pointer.
 Now working! :D
 * GBG: Garbage register mainly used for popping.

 ## How to contribute